margaretstorey/cscwuvic2018/project.md

 - Proposed Evaluation Steps (state how you will evaluate the main contribution and what you expect or hope to find through those steps)
 - Risks (what could go wrong, speculate on possible challenges or hurdles you may you face)
 - References (by the end of term, you should ideally have around 20-30 references to CSCW research papers, as well as links to websites or blog posts depending on the scope of the project) (as part of related work section)
-- Ethics (details will be posted on this shortly)
+- Ethics (you need ethics permission from me if you will use users that are not students in this course to give you feedback on your tool, see [this file](https://github.com/margaretstorey/cscwuvic2018/blob/master/project%20resources/ethics%20guidelines.pdf) for more information)

 ### Marking guide for the interim report (worth 10% of the project overall)
 - Problem description and motivation (the introduction of the report, how important is the problem addressed, how clearly is the problem described, do you motivate the project well): 10 marks